Sleep Apnea & Snoring Treatment – AADSM qualified Dentist!

 Why Should I Choose Dr. Suway for Sleep Apnea Treatment?

-Dr. Suway has been practicing dentistry for over 30 years and has been awarded a Mastership of Dentistry by the Academy of General Dentistry, a distinction claimed by less than 2,500 dentists in the United States.
-He has studied dental sleep medicine and is highly experienced in the treatment of sleep apnea.
+Dr. Suway has been practicing dentistry for over 35 years.
+He is a qualified dentist with the American Academy of Dental Sleep Medicine (AADSM) and is highly experienced in the treatment of sleep apnea.
 By working directly with you, Dr. Suway can relieve your sleep apnea symptoms and help you, and your partner, receive a better night’s sleep.

 Choose Dr. Suway because he is DreamSleep Certified